Kolden12/azmodan_farm/README.md

 - Afk

 ## Changelog
+### V1.0.7
+- fix bug with string match
 ### V1.0.6
 - added teleport and walking to azmodan
-    - clear toggle will be turned off while walking so that it doesnt deviate from path
+    - orbwalker clear toggle will be turned off while walking so that it doesnt deviate from path
 - added 10s delay for after opening chest
 - added keybind to drop all non-favourite sigil
     - this can be activated even if this plugin is toggled off
     - it also disable looter for 10 seconds
     - usage:
-        - press toggle keybind to disable plugin before loot drops (or alternatively disable alfred so no teleport trigger)
+        - press toggle keybind to disable plugin  (toggle it off) before loot drops (or alternatively disable alfred so no teleport trigger)
         - walk to an empty area
         - filter through sigils to find mythic prankster and favourite it
         - press drop sigil keybind
         - walk back to original loot location
         - repeat step 2 to 4 until no more loot in original location
         - teleport back and clear sigils
-        - re-enable plugin/alfred
+        - re-enable plugin/alfred (after clearing all sigils)

 ### V1.0.5
 - added chest priority